Pierozi/HoaHeap/README.md

 This library provides a set of advanced Heap can support Scalar, Array, Object or Closure as item and not only Integer, as ordinal does.
-The order of heap depends of priority parameters.
+The order of heap depends of priority parameter.

-Min and Max class exists for interpret priority and compare items numerically.
+`Hoa\Heap\Min` and `Hoa\Heap\Max` class interpret priority by comparing items numerically.
-But you are free to implement you're own Class if you want different ordering algorithm.
+But you are free to implement your own class if you want a different sort algorithm.

 ## :warning: Warning
 The default iteration process do not enqueue the Heap as common usage.
-You must use Generator methods `top` or `pop` for iteration with remove item from heap.
+You must use Generator methods `pop` or `pop` for iterate on with remove item from heap.

 ## Installation